Eurasian Water Milfoil Control with ProcellaCOR FX

 For 25 years, CanadianPond.ca has focused exclusively on the holistic management of water quality through improved aeration and beneficial bacteria supplements.
 We understand why the word “herbicide” makes people nervous; for decades, aquatic chemicals were blunt instruments—short-term fixes that could disrupt the broader ecosystem.

 ProcellaCOR FX is a different animal.
 It isn’t a traditional chemical; it is a molecularly precise bio-mimic that targets a growth protein found in invasive milfoil and a handful of closely related aquatic plants.
-It has no effect on most other plants, and none on amphibians, fish, birds, or mammals.
+It is practically non-toxic to amphibians, fish, birds, and mammals.
 It is applied in minuscule doses and breaks down within days without lingering in the ecosystem.
-After a quarter-century of water stewardship, we are offering this solution because new technologies have finally provided the surgical, safe, and ecologically responsible tool Québec lakes deserve.
+After a quarter-century of water stewardship, we are offering this solution because new technologies have finally provided the surgical, low-dose tool that Québec lakes deserve.

 Visit our FAQ for the full scientific breakdown and safety data.